Ultimate Pumpkin Spice Cake

 Ingredients and substitutes

 - All-purpose flour – I like using all-purpose flour for cakes with vegetable puree.
 I think it adds stability.
-And if you have only self-raising flour on hand, use it but reduce the baking powder by half.
+And if you have only self-raising flour on hand, use it, but reduce the baking powder by half.

-- Sugar – I have used white sugar today but this works just as well with brown sugar.
+- Sugar – I have used white sugar today, but this works just as well with brown sugar.
 However, the color of the cake is a bit darker with brown sugar.

 - Pumpkin puree – I am using my homemade pumpkin puree.
-But, you can also use canned pumpkin puree.
+But you can also use canned pumpkin puree.

-- Vanilla extract – A good quality vanilla extract goes a long way in enhancing the flavor of your baked goods.
+- Vanilla extract – A good-quality vanilla extract goes a long way in enhancing the flavor of your baked goods.

-Pumpkin spice cake
+Step-by-step: Pumpkin spice cake recipe

 Cake

-- In the bowl of a stand mixer with the paddle attachment, cream butter and sugar until light and fluffy.
+- Wet ingredients: In the bowl of a stand mixer with the paddle attachment, cream butter and sugar until light and fluffy.
+Next, add eggs one at a time, followed by the pumpkin puree and vanilla extract.

-Pro tip – We want to add some volume in the batter and the sugar completely dissolved.
-So, make sure to cream well. - Next, add eggs, one at a time.
+- Dry to wet: Then, add the flour mixture and sour cream in three batches.
+Next, add eggs one at a time.
 Followed by the pumpkin puree and vanilla extract.

-Pro tip – I like to use cake strips to ensure my layer cakes bake flat. - Cool in the pan for 10 minutes then invert on a cooling rack and cool completely.
-Always cool cakes completely before you decorate or store them away.
+- Bake: Transfer to the oven and bake for 25 to 30 minutes until a skewer inserted in the center comes out clean.
+Cool in the pan for 10 minutes, then invert on a cooling rack and cool completely.
+Always cool cakes completely before you decorate or store them.

 Assemble